zed356/todo-project/README.md

 Simple todo tracker app.

 ## Introduction
-Training project to practice frontend, backend and database development.
+Training project to practise frontend, backend and database development.
 Goal is to have a portfolio project that is growing in features over time.

 No tutorials were used, only documentations of technologies.